 Do you feel like you’ve been changing light bulbs nonstop?
 Then it looks like the bulbs you have been buying are not as good as they were.
 You shouldn’t blame the bulb.
 You may have another electrical problem in your hands.

 There are many reasons why your light bulbs burn out so frequently.
 It can be due to high voltage, poor wiring on circuits and mains, more wattage on a dimmer switch, improper air circulation, and many more.

 You can check if the holder is either loose or the light bulb too tight.
 But if everything looks fine, and you throw away yet another bulb, we suggest you consult with an expert electrician.

 #3 Backstabbed Outlets

 A backstabbed outlet is a shortcut in order to secure the wires in an outlet or switch.
 This was actually a common practice in the 70s and 80s, but nowadays electricians avoid it at all costs.
 Backstabbed wires are often pretty loose, making it really dangerous for your home.
 They have been found to cause electrical fires, interruption in power, and damage to the outlet.

 If you found one backstabbed outlet in your home, there’s a chance there might be more.
 We recommend contacting an electrician to inspect your home, identify backstabbed outlets, and repair them.

 #4 High Electricity Bills

-Have you noticed a substantial rise in your electricity bills when you consumed less power than it should be?
+Have you noticed a substantial rise in your electricity bills when you consumed less power than you should be?

 There are many reasons why your bills are going up: